Elite Membership

 Example #1

 Let us try to find out how to calculate the midrange with the help of an example.
-Let us try to analyze the height of a class of 8 students in centimeters.
+Let us analyze the height of a class of 8 students in centimeters.
 Suppose the heights of each student in the class are 124, 130, 115, 118, 110, 135, 145, and 117.
-In order to calculate this for the whole population, we need to find out the highest value and the lowest value of the observed values.
+To calculate this for the whole population, we need to find the highest and lowest values of the observed values.

 Solution: